tamizhvendan/personal-website/content/blog/the-legacy-paradox.md

 Like most of the terms in Software Development, the term "Legacy Codebase" means different things to different people.
 It is difficult to arrive at a universal definition that everyone will agree on.
 So, let me define it in terms of the characteristics of a non-legacy code

-## Characteristics of a Non Legacy Codebase
+## Characteristics of a Non-Legacy Codebase

 ### Feedback Mechanism